logancyang/obsidian-copilot/README.md

 - Chat with ChatGPT right inside Obsidian in the Copilot Chat window.
 - No repetitive login.
 Use your own API key (stored locally).
 - No monthly fee.
 Pay only for what you use.
-- Model selection of GPT-3.5, GPT-4, Azure OpenAI models and more.
+- Model selection of OpenAI, Azure and **local** models powered by LocalAI.
-- No need to buy ChatGPT Plus to use GPT-4 **if you have API access**.
+- No need to buy ChatGPT Plus to use GPT-4.
 - No usage cap for GPT-4 like ChatGPT Plus.
 - One-click copying any message as markdown.
 - One-click saving the entire conversation as a note.
 - Use the active note as context, and start a discussion around it by switching to "QA: Active Note" in the Mode Selection menu.
-  - **NEW in v2.1.0**: **Unlimited context** when chatting with your long note, no more "context length exceeded" errors!!
   - This feature is powered by retrieval augmentation with a **local** vector store.
 No sending your data to a cloud-based vector search service!
 - Easy commands to **simplify, emojify, summarize, translate, change tone, fix grammar, rewrite into a tweet/thread, count tokens** and more.
 - Set your own parameters like LLM temperature, max tokens, conversation context based on your need (**pls be mindful of the API cost**).
-- **NEW in v2.2.0**: **User custom prompt support added**!
-Now you can *add, apply, delete* your custom prompts, persisted in your local Obsidian environment!
+- **User custom prompt**!
+You can *add, apply, edit, delete* your custom prompts, persisted in your local Obsidian environment!
+Be creative with your own prompt templates, sky is the limit!
+- **Local model** support for **offline chat and QA** using LocalAI.
+Talk to your notes without internet! (experimental feature)

 ## 🎬 Video Demos